polarch/Spherical-Harmonic-Transform/README.md

 the complex SH since it is included in the definition of the associated Legendre functions in Matlab (and it is canceled out in the code of the real SH).

+The functionality of the library is demonstrated in detail in [http://research.spa.aalto.fi/projects/sht-lib/sht.html] or in the included script TEST_SCRIPTS_SHT.m.

 The SHT transform can be done by:

 a) direct summation, for appropriate sampling schemes along with their